minkan-chat/jose/README.md

 One of the core features of the `jose` crate is the ability to choose between different libraries for performing cryptographic operations.
-This gives the user maximum flexibility to include `jose`in it's codebase, and make it work under his cryptographic requirements.
+This gives the user maximum flexibility to include `jose` in their codebase, and make it work under his cryptographic requirements.

 A backend is selected at compile time via feature flags.
 If no feature is